Nadia Halfway

 🍜 Discover Local Restaurants and Hidden Gems.

-When I plan a trip, I also research the typical dishes and the best restaurants to try them (you can read more about in my post How to Plan the Perfect Trip).
+When I plan a trip, I always research the typical dishes and best restaurants to try them, and structuring a daily plan that suits my schedule, budget, and dietary requirements.
+You can read more about this topic in step 5 of my post How to Plan the Perfect Trip.

-- Google Maps.
-Search “where locals eat near me” and check ratings and photos.
+• Google Maps.
+Search “where locals eat near me” or the dish you want to try, then check ratings and photos.

-- HappyCow.
+• HappyCow.
 If you’re looking for vegan or vegetarian options, this is a great website.
 HappyCow also features a selection of vegan-friendly B&Bs worldwide.
+Same rule applies here: check reviews on both TripAdvisor and Google Maps.

-- TheFork.
+• TheFork.
 Very useful for booking tables in restaurants across Europe, with discounts of up to 50%, or for earning Yums (loyalty points) to spend at other restaurants.
 1,000 Yums corresponds to €25!
+Reviews here tend to be slightly inflated, so make sure to double-check them against other portals.

-🎁Use the refer code below to register on The Fork to receive 1000 Yums and €20 after your first meal🎁
+🎁Use the referral code below or register via The Fork to receive 1000 Yums and €20 🎁

 850D5DF5